kaspanvo/vourkosa.github.io/_posts/2016-03-31-How To Monetize Your Mobile App Using In-App Surveys.markdown

 title: How To Monetize Your Mobile App Using In-App Surveys
 date:  2016-03-31 13:22:11
 categories: Monetization
+image: "images/monetization/surv.jpg"
-description:Mobile monetization is one of the key issues app developers face in today’s mobile world.
+description: Mobile monetization is one of the key issues app developers face in today’s mobile world.
 As apps’ visibility become more and more hard, developers are looking for new effective ways to monetize their apps through different monetization strategies.
-image: {{site.baseurl}}/images/monetization/surv.jpg
 tag: monetization
 comments: true
 ---